Tuesday of the Fourth Week of Lent

 is now, and will be forever.
 Amen

-Saint Augustine of Hippo comments on this verse from the First Reading proclaimed at Mass today:
+Origen of Alexandria (part 2 of Pope Benedict’s reflections on Origen) comments on this verse from the First Reading proclaimed at Mass today:

 Collect

-we may be presented to You with minds made pure.
+we may be devoted to You with all our heart

 Through our Lord Jesus Christ, Your Son,